 This is the vision of life for a student at Columbus Collegiate Academy.
-Unfortunately, this is reality for few teenagers on the Near Eastside and nearby neighborhoods.
-Current performance data indicate that few students in this area learn and master essential skills of reading, writing, and mathematics, and many students struggle with poverty which only makes an excellent education all the more critical.
-At nearby Champion Middle School, for example, 98.6 percentof its students are economically disadvantaged and only 37 percentleave the school proficient in reading, 32 percent leave the school proficient in math, and 21 percent leave the school proficient in science.1
+Unfortunately, this is the reality for few teenagers on the Near East Side and nearby neighborhoods.
+Current performance data indicate that few students in this area learn and master essential skills of reading, writing, and mathematics, and many students struggle with poverty, which only makes an excellent education all the more critical.
+At nearby Champion Middle School, for example, 98 percent of students are economically disadvantaged.
+Only 37 percent leave the school proficient in reading, 32 percent leave the school proficient in math, and 21 percent leave the school proficient in science.1